igorraphael/app-todo-vue3/README.md

 # vue-app-task-exemple
-This application is a simple vue example, responding to the [Webservice](https://github.com/igorraphael/webservice-php-app-todo).
+This application is a simple vue example, responding to the [Webservice](https://github.com/igorraphael/webservice-php-app-todo).It was used: Vue-Material, Vue-Router.

 ## Project setup
 ```